 A magazine, a brochure, a booklet, good-looking business cards – these are the items that are vital for any small and not very small business.
 These branded items serve as a trademark and there are several applications that you could use to prepare them.

 Scribus is a free desktop application that helps you create professionally looking marketing and business materials.
-It’s an open source desktop editor that you should download to be able to get a neatly done magazine page, a nicely looking brochure or a business card which parameters fit the standard ones accepted by large print shops.
+It’s an open source desktop editor that you should download to be able to Forbes magazine cover template, a nicely looking brochure or a business card which parameters fit the standard ones accepted by large print shops.

 First, it’s necessary to highlight the advantages that this application obviously has.